 Communicate with You.
 We may use the App Data you provide, such as your email address, to interact with you directly.
 For example, we may reach out to you if you provide your email address when you submit feedback on the App.

 Sharing Your Information

-Google and research partners cannot access your personally identifiable RH Research Data, but certain other types of App Data, such as App Feedback, may constitute personally identifiable information (“Personal Information”).
-We generally share Personal Information with companies, organizations, or individuals outside of Google in the following circumstances:
+To the extent App Data, such as App Feedback, or Research Data constitutes personally identifiable information (“Personal Information”), it generally may be shared with companies, organizations, or individuals outside of Google in the following circumstances.

 For External Processing.
 We provide Personal Information to trusted businesses or persons with whom we have contracted to process it for us, based on our instructions and in compliance with Google policies and any other appropriate confidentiality and security measures.
 For example, we use service providers to help us with customer support.